mregacho29/Intro_to_rails_project/README.md

 This table will store essential information about each pet available for adoption.

-Column Name	Data Type	  Description pet_id	    String	    Unique identifier for the pet. name	      String	    Name of the pet. type	      String	    Species of the pet (e.g., dog, cat, bird). breed	      String	    Breed of the pet (e.g., Labrador, Siamese).
+Column Name	Data Type	  Description pet_id	    Integer	    Unique identifier for the pet. name	      String	    Name of the pet. type	      String	    Species of the pet (e.g., dog, cat, bird). breed	      String	    Breed of the pet (e.g., Labrador, Siamese).